khang6294/dev-messenger-react/README.md

-The chat application implemented with React, Redux and Firebase Slack - inspired
+The chat application implemented with React, Redux and Firebase.

+Slack - inspired

 Feel free to try here: https://dev-messenger-react.firebaseapp.com